 - raise the profit share rural business receives within the supply chain

-- assist rural businesses to adapt and mitigate against climate change, including funding for business energy efficiency audits
+- assist rural businesses to adapt to climate change

 - develop and implement new waste management procedures

 email RIS scheme administrator.